 - Deloitte (school leavers)

 - PwC (school leavers)

 These businesses operate in key economic industries like finance, banking, investment, retail, law, consultancy, FMCG and accountancy.

-If you want to get involved in a school leaver scheme, be aware that some organisations that run them will place you into specific departments.
+If you are interested in applying for a school leaver programme, you should be aware that some organisations will place you into specific departments.

 For instance, KPMG school leavers will be asked to work in the audit department, Marks & Spencer runs a management scheme for school leavers and ACCA operates accounting school leaver programmes.

 Make sure that if you apply for a school leaver program, it's offering work in a field that you're interested in!